 APH Press carries on the legacy of AFB Press as the leading publisher in the field of blindness and visual impairment.
 Nearly 70 titles provide a wide range of professional, researched information on education, orientation & mobility, aging, rehabilitation, and much more.

-APH Learning
+APH Hive

 APH’s Migel Library